AlexName1/docker-elk/README.md

 version (8.x).

 To use a different version of the core Elastic components, simply change the version number inside the [`.env`](.env) file.
-If you are upgrading an existing stack, remember to rebuild all container images using the `docker-compose build` command.
+If you are upgrading an existing stack, remember to rebuild all container images using the `docker compose build` command.

 > [!IMPORTANT]